technomancy/bussard/Contributing.md

 ### Save

-Certain fields of `ship` are saved off when you quit, but there is a whitelist;
-not everything is saved between exits.
+Certain fields of `ship` and various planets/stations/other ships are saved off when you quit, but there is a whitelist; not everything is saved between exits.
 (See `ship_fields` and `body_fields` in `save.lua`.)
 Within user data of `ship.api`, the fields that get persisted are listed in `ship.api.persist`, allowing the player to declare additional fields as persistent.

 Ship fields go in `ship_data.lua` in Love's save directory, while status of the current system goes in `system_data.lua`.
 The editor buffers are also